zehnm/gc-unified-lib/README.md

 # gc-unified-lib

-Simple Node.js module to send commands to Global Caché devices supporting the Unified TCP API.
-Should handle reconnection (if connection lost), resending (on busyIR), etc., but not abstract away the Unified TCP API.
+Global Caché communication library for devices supporting the Unified TCP API.
+Handles device discovery, reconnection (if connection lost), resending (on busyIR), smooth continuous IR repeat mode, and error response handling.

+The library focuses on sending IR without abstracting away the Unified TCP API.
+Other functionality like relay control and module configuration is still possible.

 Note: Only tested with GC-100-12 and IP2IR devices, but it should work with any of the Global Caché product family devices.